datvm/RunOnSave/README.md

 # RunOnSave
 A simple .NET Core tool to run shell command(s) whenever a file/folder changes.
+I use this tool with IIS Express to have Live Reload for Cordova.

 ![Use for Live Reloading for Cordova](https://i.imgur.com/vQcBmIX.png)